The acid that helps digest food is very strong. But while your stomach can handle it, the more sensitive esophagus can’t.

 How soon do they take effect?
 Some people expect PPIs to help right away.
 But they can take up to 4 days to start working.
 Unlike H2 blockers, PPIs are meant to be taken every day for at least 2 weeks.
 Sometimes your doctor might prescribe a 4- to 8-week course, and some patients find they need them indefinitely.
 All of the PPIs work best when taken on an empty stomach 30 minutes prior to breakfast.

-Side effects: There are number of potential side effects from taking PPIs long term, but study data is weak There is a concern for diarrheal infections and pneumonia.
+Side effects: There are a number of potential side effects from taking PPIs long term, but study data is weak There is a concern for diarrheal infections and pneumonia.
 The low acid state can affect the absorption of multiple vitamins and minerals, leading to low iron, magnesium, calcium, and vitamin B12 levels.
-Low bone density leading to an increased fracture risk, such as breaking a hip, is also a concern..
+Low bone density leading to an increased risk of fracture, such as breaking a hip, is also a concern..

 When you suddenly stop taking PPIs, your body may produce an overabundance of acid before settling back down to its normal.
 It may take up to two weeks before your body returns to its normal.
 It is best to gradually stop the use of PPIs.